CalenDario13/Birds-Song-Recognition/README.md

 The new_retriver.py is used to get the most common birds, thanks to the top_ten class and download the files thanks to the class retriver.

-To execute the program run the file main_birds.py, but before doing that change the paths within it.
+To execute the program run the file main_birds.py.

+Header.py contains the paths, download it and change the paths inside with you own ones.
+This file won't be updated.

 ### Don't touch or use data_retriver_birds.py